rasheedshina22/Project-3-Hidden-Gems/README.md

 Tasks were managed and assigned through the task manager Trello.
 We performed daily stand-ups to keep track of progress.

 <img width="1275" alt="Screenshot 2019-03-26 at 23 31 05" src="https://user-images.githubusercontent.com/42609274/55040204-472f4800-501f-11e9-98d8-fbb69d36c562.png">

+### Challenges

+This was our first big group project at General Assembly and with React.js.
+It was a steep learning curve particularly managing state and props.
+We also used git on our project which introduce new challenges such as conflicts while merging code to development branch and unexpected bug fixing on deployed version of the site.

+### Wins

+Most part of the project's basic structure was created as a group effort linking and routing the backend with frontend.
+The React Mapbox Autocomplete package was introduced to us by our lecturer with filestack which gave our site more functionality.

+I created the Maps with the functionality using MapBox, including the use of finding the users location that gives you ability for navigating to any address from the usser's location.
+To make the address of the Gems even more accurate, the users can drag and drop the marker on the map which is on the form this was done with a seprate map componant.

+### Future features

+Features that we wanted to add if time allowed are rating system for the gems, messaging and display the routes for multiple gems on the map.
+(Currently you can navigate from your location to any Gem by clicking "Directions" in the popup.)
+This would enhance users experience significantly on our site.

+Another feature wanted was to have the Map on the index page to give the usser the option to to either look for Gems in a Grid view (current page layout) or in Map view for Gems in a location.
+The Map coponent I made was able to do this but we ran out of time to add to the website and test.